Hertzole/scriptable-values/README.md

 2. Click on the plus icon in the top left and "Add package from git URL"
 3. Paste in `https://github.com/Hertzole/scriptable-values.git#package`
    You can also use `https://github.com/Hertzole/scriptable-values.git#dev-package` if you want the latest (but unstable!) changes.

+Also check out my other package [Unity Toolbox](https://github.com/Hertzole/unity-toolbox#subscribe-methods-generator) that can generate subscribe methods for scriptable values and events!

 ## 🛠 Usage